JetBrains-Research/MoveMethodGenerator/README.md

 5. class id, where method is defined (source class id)
 6. list of class ids (space is delimiter), where this method can be moved

-You can move listed methods into one of suggested classes and by doing that you will get labeled dataset.
-We assume that you choose a project with mature design and most of methods are located correctly.
+The listed methods can be moved all at once or one by one to create code smells in project for further analysis.
+Projects which are going to be used for modification should have mature design and proper architecture (ie. should have almost zero code smells).